ttttonyhe/ttttonyhe/README.md

 ### :raising_hand:&nbsp; About me
 + Tony / Lipeng He / Him
 + Undergraudate student at the :school:&nbsp;[University of Waterloo →](https://uwaterloo.ca), majoring in [Combinatorics and Optimization →](https://uwaterloo.ca/combinatorics-and-optimization)
-+ Interested in changing the world, currently digging in the field of :computer:&nbsp;**Mathematics and Computer Science**
++ Interested in changing the world, currently exploring the field of :computer:&nbsp;**Mathematics and Computer Science**
-+ Addicted to productivity tools, crypto(graphy), algorithms and distributed systems etc.
++ Addicted to productivity tools, crypto(graphy), algorithms and computers, occasionally art & poetry etc.
 + Recently developed a strong interest in applied cryptography, distributed systems and computer security